vzaccaria/diy-website/docs/example.rst

-To generate the makefile we use babel to get ES5:
+To generate the makefile we use babel to get ES5 and run it with Node:

 .. code-block:: bash

-  babel configure.js | node
+  >  babel configure.js | node

 And here's the generated makefile: